 Communication skills are essential for lawyers to succeed in their profession.
 Effective communication not only facilitates better understanding between lawyers and clients but also helps lawyers present their arguments persuasively in courtrooms and negotiations.
-In this article, we will discuss some key communication skills that every successful lawyer should master.
+In this article, we will discuss some key communication skills that every successful lawyer should master, along with practical tools that can enhance each skill.

 Active Listening